quii/learn-go-with-tests/iteration.md

 What `136 ns/op` means is our function takes on average 136 nanoseconds to run \(on my computer\).
 Which is pretty ok!
 To test this it ran it 10000000 times.

-_NOTE_ by default Benchmarks are run sequentially.
+* _NOTE_: by default Benchmarks are run sequentially.

 ## Practice exercises